tliron/rust-read-url/README.md

     tar:local/relative/path/cloud.tar.gz!path/to/main.yaml

 Decompression is automatically detected depending on the path suffix. `.tar.gz`, `.tgz`, `.tar.zstd`, and `.tar.zst` are supported.
-Sure, there are a zillion other algorithms, but we decided to include 1) the most common, and 2) the most wanted.
+Sure, there are many other algorithms in use, but we decided to include 1) the most common, and 2) the most wanted.
 You can also specify the decompression algorithm explicitly using the URL fragment:

     tar:/absolute/path/cloud#gzip!path/to/main.yaml
     tar:relative/path/cloud#zstd!path/to/main.yaml